If you’re seeking the best travel insurance for backpackers and solo travellers, you’ve come to the right place.

 - Have peace of mind while you travel

-In this article, I’m going to share everything that I’ve learned when it comes to booking the best travel insurance as a fellow backpacker / solo traveller.
+In this article, I’m going to share everything I’ve learned when it comes to booking travel insurance as a fellow backpacker / solo traveller.

 Just as accidents happen at home, they can also happen whilst travelling abroad.